 I have looked at so many worksheets on Pinterest that explains, outlines, and tracks expenses, and manages the balance in your checking account.
 I printed a lot of these out, stuck them in a binder and hoped that I would actually keep up with this task.
 I failed.
 It was too hard to keep track and ignore a lot of other expenses that weren’t applicable to my situation.
 Like, I don’t need to think about mortgage or loans, and other stuff like that- so it doesn't need to be on my worksheet.
 My main focus is to make sure there is food in the fridge, rent payed for and reassurance that I have gas in my tank to commute to and from school.
 There are of course more to this, and this is where my 5 step by step tips come in….

-1. I hand write this info when I print it out,
+I hand write this info when I print it out, and stick in a FAMILY BINDER every month and write in the details as the month goes by. |

 1. Be completely honest with where your money goes